Statonwest/VR_Ambilight/README.md

 Position the LED strip around the perimeter of your face gasket, ensuring an even distribution of light.

+Cut out the defusion sheet accroding to the template ##[ADD Diffusion Template HERE]##.
+The deffusion sheet I used was from an old display.
+But parchment paper can work in a pinch.

+## Hyperion

 Setup Hyperion [Hyperion](https://docs.hyperion-project.org/en/user/Installation.html#fedora)
+##add more here##

 Test the VR Ambilight by running a VR application or video content.
 ##Add more here##

 Adjust the color and brightness settings according to your preference in Hyperion.
+##add more here##